 An ERO education review gives an external perspective on a school’s teaching and students’ learning.
 The aim of a review is to help a school improve the quality of teaching and learning in the school.

-Please click on the link below to read our full ERO report published in February 2011.
+Please go to www.ero.govt.nz and search for Rototuna Primary School to read our full ERO report published in November 2019.